mafintosh/peer-wire-protocol/README.md

 	callback(null, piece); // respond back to the peer });

-wire.requests; // how many requests to we currently have pending
+wire.requests;     // list of requests we currently have pending {piece, offset, length}
+wire.peerRequests; // list of requests the peer currently have pending {piece, offset, length}
 ```

 You can set a request timeout if you want to